Doufeni/E-commerce/Ecommerce/README.md

 2- lancer les commmande 'docker compose build' puis 'docker compose up -d'

-**If you are missing some information, make a choice and stick to it.**

 ### Constraints
 - Spring-boot 3.x.x
 - Java 21